 You may not even realize you have a femoral hernia in some cases.
-Small- to moderate-sized hernias don’t usually cause any symptoms.
+Small and moderate-sized hernias don’t usually cause any symptoms.
 In many cases, you may not even see the bulge of a small femoral hernia.

 Large hernias may be more noticeable and can cause some discomfort.
 A bulge may be visible in the groin area near your upper thigh.
 The bulging may become worse and can cause pain when you stand up, lift heavy objects, or strain in any way.
 Femoral hernias are often located very close to the hip bone and as a result may cause hip pain.

 Severe symptoms can signify that a femoral hernia is obstructing your intestines.
 This is a very serious condition called strangulation.
-Strangulation causes intestinal and bowel tissue to die, which can put your life in danger.
+Strangulation causes intestinal or bowel tissue to die, which can put your life in danger.
 This is considered a medical emergency.
 Severe symptoms of a femoral hernia include: